Arctic Express Canada The Heart of the Northwest Passage

 There is no shortage of natural beauty, wildlife and history in Canada’s High Arctic.
 Each day, you’ll discover something new and inspiring, whether it is admiration of the tundra flora that survive here, a rare bird species soaring overhead, a polar bear on the hunt in its natural habitat, or the ancient remains of a Thule dwelling, ancestors of the Inuit.

-After disembarking in the Inuit hamlet of Resolute, you’ll be transferred to your charter flight to Toronto, where you’ll spend the night at your included hotel.
+After disembarking in the Inuit hamlet of Resolute, you’ll be transferred to your charter flight to Calgary, where you’ll spend the night at your included hotel.

 Today, make your way to the airport to catch your homeward flights, or spend the day exploring this fascinating city.